steelwheels/Cobalt/README.md

 ## Specifications
 ### Command line format
-The command line arguments are classified into following kinds
+The command line arguments are classified:
-  * --opt : Long name option.
+  * --opt : *Long name option*.
 The "opt" matched with a word
-  * -o    : Short name option.
-The "o" matched with an alphabet
+  * -o    : *Short name option*.
+The "o" matched with an alphabet.
+If multiple characters follows the option, the string except the 1st character is recognized as a option parameter. (ex. "-abc" is treated as "-a" option and parameter "bc" for it.)
-  * word  : Normal argument.
+  * word  : *Normal argument*.
 It is not option, This will be option parameter or command line argument